neo4j-contrib/neo4j-cassandra-connector/README.md

-# Neo4j Cassandra Connector
+# Neo4j Cassandra Data Import Tool

-Welcome to [Neo4j](http://neo4j.com/) [Cassandra](http://cassandra.apache.org/) Connector.
+Welcome to the [Neo4j](http://neo4j.com/) [Cassandra](http://cassandra.apache.org/) Data Import Tool project.
 The main goal of this project is to provide a prototype for the task of importing a dataset from Cassandra into Neo4j.

-Please be aware that this project is still under development and at this first stage it will work mainly for this restricted data collection.
+Please be aware that this project is still under development and at this first stage will work only for a restricted set of data models.
 Please check our [docs](docs/cassandra_connector_doc.adoc) to have more information of the covered scenarios and a detailed instruction set for using this tool.

+**Looking for contributors** If you are interested in contributing to this project we would love to hear from you and encourage you to submit a Pull Request.

 ## Example usage